hmrc/income-tax-mtd-changelog/README.md

 Add new errors `FORMAT_CUSTOMER_REFERENCE`, `FORMAT_BUSINESS_NAME`, `FORMAT_BUSINESS_DESCRIPTION` and `FORMAT_INCOME_SOURCE` for tax years 2023–24 onwards

-The documentation has also been updated to clarify the expected format of the following fields within the `postCessationReceipts[]` array in the request body for tax years 2023–24 onwards.:
+The documentation has also been updated to clarify the expected format of the following fields within the `postCessationReceipts[]` array in the request body for tax years 2023–24 onwards:
 - `customerReference`
 - `businessName`
 - `businessDescription`